toppic-suite/envcnn/README.md

 # Step-By-Step Guide for training the model
 ## Data Pre-Processing
 - Required Files
-1.	mzML/mzXML file containing top-down spectral data.
+1. An mzML/mzXML file containing top-down spectral data.
 Alternatively, a Raw file can also be used
 2. A corresponding protein database file in fasta format
 - Process
-1. Use ProteoWizard MSConvert for converting raw file into mzML file.
+1. Use ProteoWizard MSConvert to convert raw file into mzML file.
-a.
-Make sure you have selected the peak picking option for obtaining the centroided data.
+  1. Make sure you have selected the peak picking option for obtaining the centroided data.
-b.
-The process is described as File format conversion @ http://proteomics.informatics.iupui.edu/software/toppic/tutorial.html
+  2. The process is described as File format conversion @ http://proteomics.informatics.iupui.edu/software/toppic/tutorial.html
 2. Use TopFD to deconvolute mzML/mzXML file (branch: for_EnvCNN)
-a.
-The process will generate feature files, msalign files and a list of env files.
+  1. The process will generate feature files, msalign files and a list of env files.
 3. Use TopPIC to perform proteoforms search.
 It will utilize, protein DB (fasta) file, msalign files and feature files.
 Make sure you save temporary files.
 ```./toppic -k -p 0 -d -t FDR -v 1E-10 -T FDR -V 1E-10 protein_db.fasta spectrum.msalign```